baxpr/thomasdocker/README.md

 # THOMAS docker version
 This is a docker container for Thalamus Optimized Multi Atlas Segmentation (THOMAS), the state of the art multi-atlas thalamic nuclei segmentation method.
+Minor edits to compile ANTS directly from the source during the docker build instead of downloading an existing set of binaries.
 The THOMAS workflow is shown below-

 ![THOMAS workflow](THOMAS.jpg "Workflow")